How Cepi works

 The Committees are responsible for strategy and political perspective in the policy areas.

-Issue Groups are formed as needed, to work on the problems/issues identified by the Committees.
+Issue Groups are formed by the Steeering Committee as needed, to work on the problems/issues identified by the Committees.